 The heat pump is not designed for the increased heat consumption required when a building is being dried out.
-For this reason, the additional heat consumption should be met using special units provided by the customer.
+For this reason, the additional heat consumption should be met using special devices provided by the customer.
 If a building is to be dried out in autumn or winter, we recommend installing an additional electric heating element (available as an accessory).

-In cooling operation, the heat pump is suitable for air temperatures ranging from +15 °C to +45 °C. It can be used for silent and dynamic cooling.
-The minimum cooling water inlet temperature is +7 °C.
+In cooling operation, the heat pump is suitable for air temperatures ranging from +15 °C to + 45 °C. It can be used for silent and dynamic cooling.
+The minimum cooling water inlet temperature see "Device information" on page 17.

-The unit is not suitable for operation with a frequency converter.
+The device is not suitable for operation with a frequency converter.